-The course Governing Energy Transitions will use the ‘solar turn’ in energy transition as an entry point to understand the conjuncture of institutional, relational and material change.
-Varying spatial and scalar configurations of solar uptake will be unpacked and analysed (a) in relation to the diverse effects they imply within particular political economic contexts, and (b) the insights they provide about these contexts.
+The course Governing Energy Transitions uses the ‘solar turn’ in energy transition as an entry point to understand the conjuncture of institutional, relational, and material change.
+Varying spatial and scalar configurations of solar uptake are unpacked and analysed (a) in relation to the diverse effects they imply within particular political economic contexts, and (b) the insights they provide about these contexts.

-Students will discuss different conceptual and analytical approaches to apprehend the relationship between energy and society, and problematise the nature of participation, engagement and decision-making in energy transitions.
-Course deliverables will include a 30 minute oral presentation and a 3,000 word conceptual essay on accountability as a lens onto the governance of energy transitions.
+Students discuss different conceptual and analytical approaches to apprehend the relationship between energy and society, and problematise the nature of participation, engagement, and decision-making in energy transitions.
+Course deliverables include a 30 minute oral presentation and a 3,000 word conceptual essay on accountability as a lens onto the governance of energy transitions.

-The course is organised as three equally weighted modules during the spring semester.
+The course is organised as three modules during the spring semester and a final meeting for reflection.
 The first module focusses on theorising the ‘solar turn’ in energy transition through three constituent changes: institutional, relational, and material.
 Students must draw on course texts and are encouraged to identify additional pertinent literature.
 Particular emphasis is laid on historical institutional energy sector structures, the evolution of energy infrastructure, and changing social imaginaries of energy transitions over time and also across the spatial scale.
 This module aims to equip students with a basic but holistic appreciation of the structural, relational, and material context of solar energy.

 Required prerequisite knowledge